-The Midwifery Model of care is a practice group of at least 2-4 midwives.
-Two Midwives attend each birth.
+Our office follows the midwifery model of care which is a practice group of at least 2-4 midwives.
+We build a relationship with you and provide expert care throughout your pregnancy.
+Two midwives attend each birth.
 This model of two midwives at births is unique in Ontario.
 It is based on the principle of one midwife to care for the mother (The Primary Midwife) and one for the baby (The Second Midwife).

 Labour and Birth

 Choosing Cambridge Midwives to provide your care means you and your baby will be cared for by someone you have met before, who knows you and understands what is important to you and your family.
 Your midwife will monitor both you and your baby closely during labour and birth and are fully trained and prepared for a variety of issues that may arise.Where and how you choose to give birth is a decision that you will make in consultation with your midwife.